tmobile/jazz-installer/README.md

         Atlassian-cli-6.7.1
         jq-1.5

-* Use your Gitlab account to clone the repo
+* Use your GitHab account to clone the repo

 # AWS Resources